Enfield, Connecticut: Neighborhoods

 Southwood Acres – A residential neighborhood in the south part of town.

 Thompsonville – Named after Orrin Thompson, Thompsonville is the town center of Enfield with a more urban environment.
 In the past few years, there has been an attempt to revitalize the downtown area.
 On the southbound portion of Pearl Street there are many old Victorian houses.
 There are also many boat launches onto the bordering Connecticut River.
-Commuter rail service is expected to begin in 2013, and planning has started for renovating an old building into a train station and transportation hub on the proposed Hartford Line.
-Enfield and Thompsonville are currently served by the Connecticut Transit commuter bus services for easy access to and from Hartford.
+Commuter rail service is expected to begin in 2025, and planning has started for renovating an old building into Enfield station (Connecticut), a transportation hub on the proposed Hartford Line, previously in operation until 1986.
+Enfield and Thompsonville are currently served by the Connecticut Transit commuter bus services for easy access to and from Hartford, with a 4x daily connection to the Pioneer Valley Transit Authority Bus services, serving Springfield MA, and its surrounding areas.